Skip to content

 -keep class ftnative.*{*;}

-### Prevent class names from being obfuscated when obtaining action_name in Action ###
+### Prevent class names from being obfuscated when getting action_name in Action ###

 -keepnames class * extends android.view.View